eagardi/eagardi.github.io/FinalPaper.md

 end
 ```
 The UserController is used to 'control' where the user goes when certain actions occur.
 If the user click a button that is routed to the new method in the UserController a new User is created.
 In the def create method above if the user is a new user is created with different parameters.
 Updating the controller is solely based on developers want the controller to control.

+##Conclusion
+Model View Controller design pattern is a very sucessful design because it seperates functionality into three sections
+1. Receive User Input
+  - Handled By the Controller
+2. Process Data
+  - If needed handled by the Model
+3. Displaying Output
+  - Handled By the View